locus84/LocusReplicationGraph/README.md

 # LocusReplicationGraph

 This is an extension of ReplicationGraph plugin introduced in UE 4.20.
-It contains a few blueprint library function that controls replication graph.
+It contains a few blueprint library functions that controls replication graph.

 As Epic provides a good example of ReplicationGraph in **ShooterGame** project, most of concepts are came from there.

 ## What it does

-It expose basic control of ReplicationGraph to Blueprint.
+It expose basic control of ReplicationGraph to Blueprints.
 It supports actors that only relevant to owner connection.
 It supports actors that only relevant to team connections.
-It provides api that add/remove dependent actors(c++/blueprint)
+It provides api that add/remove dependent actors(c++/blueprint).

 ## Limitations